 - Without letting the whole thing set in place, get the cotton balls, and wipe off the polish.

-These 5 substitutes for nail polish remover are super easy to do, plus manageable at a privacy of your house.
-You can kiss goodbye all the fancy salon visitations, save some money, and definitely not panic if you run out of acetone at one point.
-Make sure to share these substitutes with your girlfriends, since they will probably run out of acetone at one point and panic for no reason.
+These 5 substitutes for nail polish remover are super easy to do, plus manageable to do at home.
+You can say goodbye to all the fancy salon appointments, save some money, and definitely not panic if you run out of acetone at one point.
+Make sure to share these nail polish remover alternatives with someone you know who may be in need of this since they’ll probably run out of acetone at one point and panic for no reason.
 Let them know that toothpaste can be a lifesaver as well!